Fractured membranes under determinant constraints: the case of cohesive surface energies: Introduction

 where $Y$ consists of functions in $\mathcal{A}$ whose trace on $\Sigma$ belongs to $\mathrm{Aff}^*(\Sigma \setminus \overline{J_u};\mathbb{R}^3) \cap \widehat{\mathcal{W}}(\Sigma;\mathbb{R}^3)$ (see Definitions~\ref{defAff^*} and~\ref{defwidehatW}).
 The passage from $\mathcal{G}^w_0$ to $\mathcal{G}_0$ then follows by an adaptation of the relaxation arguments of~\cite{hafsa2008nonlinear2}, replacing the density of local immersions with Theorem~\ref{teorapproxaff^*}.

 To the best of our knowledge, these are the first dimension-reduction results for membranes with jump-dependent surface energy under determinant constraints.
-We believe that our techniques may open the way to further reduced theories involving different geometries (e.g., shells~\cite{almi2021dimension,almi2023generalized,ciarlet2000volIII}) or weaker growth assumptions on $\psi$ or $W$.
+We believe that our techniques may open the way to further reduced theories involving different geometries (e.g., shells~\cite{almi2021dimension,almi2025generalized,ciarlet2000volIII}) or weaker growth assumptions on $\psi$ or $W$.

+We finally point out that some of the techniques introduced in this paper to construct the recovery sequences are not specific to the membrane scaling.
+In particular, the use of local diffeomorphisms to optimize the surface term and to preserve the determinant constraint could be useful in the construction of recovery sequences for other dimension-reduction regimes, such as incompressible plate theories in the non-fractured setting (see e.g. \cite{conti2009gamma}).
+However, a full extension to (for instance) fractured plate regimes appears to require substantially different additional ingredients.
+In particular, one would need compactness and rigidity estimates compatible with the presence of cracks, as well as suitable density results for the corresponding constrained limiting classes, for example density of smooth isometries in \(W^{2,2}\)-isometries on cracked domains.
+These issues are not addressed here and lie beyond the scope of the present paper.

-\textbf{Plan of the paper.} In Section~2 we fix notation and recall preliminary results on $SBV$, $GSBV$, quasiconvexity, and $BV$-ellipticity.
+\textbf{Plan of the paper.} In Section~2 we fix notation and recall some preliminary density results \EEE in $SBV$ and $GSBV$.
 Section~3 contains the approximation results: the density theorem with maximal-rank constraint (Theorem~\ref{teorapproxaff^*}), and the higher-regularity approximation for the incompressible case (Proposition~\ref{propu_jbuona}).
-Section~4 is devoted to the proof of the $\Gamma$-convergence result in the non-interpenetration case, and Section~5 in the incompressible case.
-The proof of Lemma~\ref{lemmadiffeolisciokernelvariabile} is given in the Appendix.
+Section~4 is devoted to the proof of the $\Gamma$-convergence result in the orientation-preserving case, and Section~5 in the incompressible case.
+In Appendix A we recall some basic definitions and results concerning the spaces $SBV$ and $GSBV$, quasiconvexity, and $BV$-ellipticity.
+Finally, in Appendix B we give the proof of Lemma~\ref{lemmadiffeolisciokernelvariabile}.